Mexico and police chief slam Texas’ new ‘sanctuary city’ ban

 The law, which takes effect in September and which critics say is the most anti-immigrant since a 2010 Arizona law, will allow police officers to ask about the immigration status of anyone they detain, including during routine traffic stops.
 Republican Gov. Greg Abbott signed the law Sunday evening on Facebook Live with no advanced warning.
 A few dozen people protested outside his mansion in Austin on Monday.

-San Antonio police chief William McManus, whose burgeoning city is estimated to have more than 1 million residents who aren’t in the country legally, ripped into the Republicans who pushed the law through despite the objections of every big-city police chief in the state.
+San Antonio police chief William McManus ripped into the Republicans who pushed the law through despite the objections of every big-city police chief in the state.
+The Migration Policy Institute estimates that Texas is home to more than 1.4 million people who are in the country illegally, including 71,000 living in the San Antonio area.

 “It’s either skin color or language.
 What else does someone have to base it on?”
 McManus said, referring to an officer’s reason for inquiring about a person’s immigration status.
 “That leads to profiling.
 Profiling leads to lawsuits.
 In my opinion, there is nothing positive this bill does in the community or law enforcement.”

-Note: This story has been corrected to reflect that there are an estimated 71,000 people living in the San Antonio area who aren’t in the country legally, not more than 1 million.